dkorpel/dconf/dconf24/README.md

 ### [Example 2: Storing an allocator in a range](https://github.com/dkorpel/dconf/blob/master/dconf24/ex2_range.d)

-This example shows how an allocator can be stored as a struct field, allowing an `InputRange.front()` to return allocated memory.
+An allocator can be stored as a struct field, allowing an `InputRange.front()` to return allocated memory.

 ```D
 struct Range